ahmedaq/MPF-BML-GUI/README.md

 1. To infer maximum entropy model parameters using MPF-BML, you need to simply provide
       * Input data in FASTA/Excel format comprising either multiple sequence alignment of the protein or a categorical data (with rows and columns representing samples and variables, respectively) [mandatory input];
       * Input file in Excel format for providing different weights to samples in order to reduce any sampling bias (each sample is given the same weight if no data is provided) [optional input];
-      * Input file comprising maximum entropy model parameters for initializing the method (see Supplementary Text S1).
+      * Input file comprising maximum entropy model parameters for initializing the method (see Supplementary Text S1) [optional input].

 2. For testing purposes, you can use the data provided in the Datasets folder in this repository.

     IMPORTANT: The data to be analyzed must be in the same directory where application is installed, e.g., /Documents/MPF-BML-GUI/applications/.

 3. The inferred maximum entropy parameters using MPF and  MPF-BML are saved in Excel format (see Supplementary Table 2), and the MCMC samples generated based on the inferred MPF-BML model (used in model verification) are also saved in a separate Excel file.